 Jesus Christ.
 Holy shit.
 I meant like… this is supposed to be a review.
 How is it?
 Like is it any good?

 Yeah, it’s alright.
 It’s not perfect.
-With a work this maximalist, there can never be a satisfying ending; Hussie replaced a fascinating, complex villain who seemed to be the ultimate antagonist of the story with another, even more powerful villain who was the real threat — three times.
-The pause in 2013 definitely pushed away a lot of the fanbase, and the slow pace of updates since then kept the excitement low.
-There’s a definite sense that Hussie was tired of the comic by the end, and while he certainly can’t be blamed for that, many fans were decidedly disappointed with the conclusion.
+With a work this maximalist, there can never be a satisfying ending; Hussie replaced a fascinating, complex villain who seemed to be the ultimate antagonist of the story with another, even more powerful villain who was the real threat — three times in a row.
+The pause in 2013 pushed away a lot of the fanbase, and the slow pace of updates since then kept the excitement low.
+There’s a definite sense that Hussie was tired of the comic by the end, and while he certainly can’t be blamed for that, many fans were disappointed with the conclusion.
 It’s probably too confusing, and may be too socially problematic.
 It’s pretty good.

 Here’s a funny thing about reviews: the original purpose of them, back in those bizarre and terrifying pre-Internet days, was to help people make up their minds on purchasing the media being reviewed.
 Movies and books and music cost money, and you needed a trusted journalist to tell you if an album was good, because you couldn’t hear it until you’d already bought it (again, an insane concept to today’s youth.)
 So, do I recommend Homestuck?
 Should you drop everything and start reading it?